What happens to Olympic medals now that Russian skater Valieva has been sanctioned for doping?

 ABOUT THE MEDALS

-The International Olympic Committee controls Olympic medals.
-When Valieva’s case first erupted, the IOC decided not to award medals from the event while the skaters were in Beijing.
+Several hours after the CAS decision, the IOC notified the U.S. Olympic and Paralympic Committee that the gold would be going to the U.S. skaters and that the two would coordinate to “organize a dignified Olympic medal ceremony.”

-Though the CAS decision disqualified Valieva’s results from the Olympics, it’s up to the IOC to officially decide who wins what.
-It seems certain that, at a meeting in March, it will award the gold to the Americans, while silver and bronze will go to Japan and Canada, which finished third and fourth, respectively, in the event.
-(There’s also a chance Valieva could appeal the case to Switzerland’s supreme court, though chances of a victory there are very slim.)
+What happens to silver and bronze is less certain.
+Japan finished third and would be in line to get the silver.
+Depending on how a scoring rule is interpreted, Russia could still finish third — ahead of Canada — even after deducting Valieva’s points from the two events she skated in during the team event.

-How and where the medals will be presented is anyone’s guess.
-Sometimes, national Olympic committees hold ceremonies in conjunction with big events in their countries, to give the Olympians a feel of what it might have been like to receive those medals at the games themselves.
+How and where the medals will be presented is still anyone’s guess.
+Sometimes, national Olympic committees hold ceremonies in conjunction with big events in their countries to give the Olympians a feel of what it might have been like to receive those medals at the games themselves.
 Other times, the medals are handed out at international championships.
-Figure skating’s next world championships are set for March 18-24 in Montreal, the same week as the IOC meeting.
-The next Winter Olympics are still two years away.
+Figure skating’s next world championships are set for March 18-24 in Montreal.

 Regardless, pretty much everyone agrees that athletes who get their medals months or years after the contest have been cheated out of not just their moment, but also any post-Olympics benefit, both financial and emotional, that comes from bringing home that medal in the days after they’ve won it.